International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 keeping track of which data came from which Data Space and what the legal responsibility of handling this data is.

-Agreements between legal organizations managing a Data Space can reduce the burden on the participants by agreeing on the legal equivalency of policies in both Data Spaces.
+Agreements between legal organisations managing a Data Space can reduce the burden on the participants by agreeing on the legal equivalency of policies in both Data Spaces.